Nice to meet you.

 Unlike encoders, decoders do not traverse the left and right parts of sentences while analyzing the output sequence.
 Decoders handle the previous encoder input and decoder input and then weigh the attention parameters to generate the final output.
 For all the other words in the sentence, the decoder adds a mask layer so that their value reduces to zero.

-• Unidirectional: Decoders look afterwords in the left direction of a particular word at time step t-1.
+• Unidirectional: Decoders traverse in the left direction of a particular word at time step t-1.
 They are unidirectional and don’t have anything to do with future words.
-For example, while changing “How are you” into “I am fine,” the decoder uses masked self-attention to cancel out words falling after the t-1 time step, so the word “am” would only have access to itself and the word before “I."
+For example, while changing “How are you” into “I am fine,” the decoder uses masked self-attention to cancel out words falling after the t-1 time step, so decoder can access the word “am” and the words before “I".

 • Excellent text generation and translation: Decoders can create text sequences from a query or a sentence.
-Open AI’s generative pre-trained transformers like GPT-2 and GPT-Neo are based on decoder mechanisms that use input text to predict the second-best word.
+Open AI’s generative pre-trained transformers like GPT-3.5 and GPT-4o are based on decoder mechanisms that use input text to predict the second-best word.

 • Casual language modeling: Decoders can tokenize plain textual datasets and predict newer or missing words.
 It derives context from the already existing tokens on the left and uses that probability distribution to hypothesize the next sensible word in a sentence.